EDG-Y/EDG-Y.github.io/README.md

 # EDGY
-Welcome to EDGY privacy protection solutions from the edge
+Welcome to EDGY Privacy Protection Solutions from the Edge